 - Confront: Do not ignore performance issues.
 Make sure you have all the facts before you speak with the individual and allow them the opportunity to respond or explain.
 Take the time to decide what course of action will be fair and consistent with other similar situations.

 - Consequence: Allow reasonable and natural consequences to end up where they belong.
-When you protect a poor performer from the consequences of their actions, it confuses coworkers people.
+When you protect a poor performer from the consequences of their actions, it confuses coworkers.
 Make the “punishment” fit the “crime.”
 If the performance problem is fundamental, involves ethics or dishonesty the performance counseling should rise to a level of written warning, suspension or probation.
 But, don’t nit-pick: think about letting small missteps go unless they accumulate or repeat.

 - Admit: If you aren’t quick on your feet, don’t be afraid to say, “I’m not sure.
 I need some time to consider my answer,” when confronted by surprising or controversial assertions.
+And if upon reflection, you need to apologize, do that.
+It’s never to late to admit things you wish you’d done differently

 (c) Copyright Benoit Consulting, LLC updated 2021 updated July 2022, all rights reserved.